gledrich/code-26-08-21-richard-gledhill/README.md

 `npm run test:docker`

 ## CI
-Github workflows is being used for CI - see `.github/workflows`
+Github workflows is being used for CI - see `.github/workflows` and the [Actions](https://github.com/gledrich/code-26-08-21-richard-gledhill/actions) page

 ## Running the app
 `npm start`